freeCodeCamp/freeCodeCamp/guide/english/vue/components/index.md

   list

-When we defined the name of the components, whenever we desire to reuse it, we can just reference it by using as a tag.
-In our example, we can use the tag `<feature-card>`:
+When we defined the name of the components, whenever we desire to reuse it, we can reference it by using a tag.
+In our example, we can use the tag, `<feature-card>`:

 ```html